kevinsteves/pan-python/README.txt

   - a Python and command line interface to the PAN-OS and Panorama XML API
   - a command line program for managing PAN-OS XML configurations

-Python versions 2.7 and 3.2 are supported with a single code base (3.3 is expected to work but is untested at this time).
+Python versions 2.7, 3.2 and 3.3 are supported with a single code base.
 There are no external modules required to use pan-python.

 The pan package contains the following modules: